-It’s something we’ve all thought and probably more than once, especially if this story is anything to go by.
-But YouTube CEO Susan Wojcicki isn’t one to leave anything to chance.
-Though she’s a powerful woman with an estimated net worth of $300 million who oversees hundreds of employees, the chief executive and business leader is the first to speak up when her tech-industry colleagues talk over her or her female counterparts.
+It’s something we’ve all thought and probably more than once But YouTube CEO Susan Wojcicki isn’t one to leave anything to chance.
+Though she’s a powerful woman with an estimated net worth of $500 million who oversees hundreds of employees, the chief executive and business leader is the first to speak up when her tech-industry colleagues talk over her or her female counterparts.

-“Even when people are well-meaning, there are sometimes microaggressions—people will just cut you off,” the senior Google leader (and 16th hire) said at the CNNMoney American Opportunity breakfast.
+“Even when people are well-meaning, there are sometimes microaggressions — people will just cut you off,” the senior Google leader (and 16th hire) said at the CNNMoney American Opportunity breakfast.

-Wojcicki is.
-After graduating from high school in Palo Alto; Harvard University; the University of California - Santa Cruz with a master in economics; and University of California - Los Angeles with an MBA; in 1999 she says she “joined the startup that founders Larry Page and Sergey Brin had recently started in my garage.”
-That’s right—Larry Page and Sergey Brin co-founded Google in Wojcicki’s garage in Menlo Park.
+After graduating from high school in Palo Alto, Harvard University, the University of California – Santa Cruz with a master in economics, and University of California – Los Angeles with an MBA, in 1999 she says she “joined the startup that founders Larry Page and Sergey Brin had recently started in my garage.”
+That’s right — Larry Page and Sergey Brin co-founded Google in Wojcicki’s garage in Menlo Park.